Max Branning: 2006–2021

-Max returns and, angrier than ever, decides to get revenge on Ian and Phil.
+Close to a mental breakdown over his recent losses, Max decides to get revenge on Ian and Phil themselves.
 He surprises Ian in his house, stating that he is going to kill him.
 Ian says that Phil is the real culprit as he bribed the jury, but Max says that Phil is next on his list.
 Ian tries to escape Max by hitting him over the head with a frying pan, but Max pulls him back inside the house and starts to strangle him, just as Lauren walks in.
-Lauren stops Max from killing Ian, who tells Phil.

-Stacey hears from Lauren that Max has tried killing Ian and calms him down, letting him stay with her and Martin.
-The next morning, Martin is unconvinced that Max will not come between Stacey and their family, so asks Stacey to get Max to leave, which she does.
-After asking Lauren and Abi to forgive him and see him on Christmas Day, which they both agree to think about, Max tricks Stacey into returning to her house and tries to convince her there is still a spark between them.
+Lauren stops Max from killing Ian, who tells Phil about it.
+Stacey hears from Lauren that Max has tried to kill Ian and calms him down, letting him stay with her and Martin.
+The next morning, Martin is unconvinced that Max will not come between Stacey and their family; he asks Stacey to tell Max to leave and she does.
+At this point, Max has continued to target Phil and is suspicious when he spots him hanging out with new resident Keanu Taylor (Danny Walters) alongside both Mick and Vincent respectively.
+He then catches the group leaving The Albert with Phil's partner-in-crime, Aidan Maguire (Patrick Bergin) and realises they are planning something.
+Max fails to try and manipulate Keanu into thinking that he will be used as collateral damage.
+Later on Christmas Eve, Max asks his daughters to forgive and see him on Christmas Day; both agree to think about it.
+Max then tricks Stacey into returning to her house and tries to convince her there is still a spark between them.
 Stacey initially resists but gives in and they have sex.